Trump shuts down 2 jobs councils amid wave of CEO departures

 The statement came amid multiple reports that the Strategic and Policy Forum, a group of top business leaders, had already agreed to disband.

-This is separate from the manufacturing council which has seen multiple resignations since Trump’s weekend comments.
-Three more business leaders announced their departure from the group on Wednesday, as Trump announced he was ending both councils.
+This is separate from the manufacturing council which has seen multiple resignations since Trump’s initial weekend comments -- those resignations only accelerated after the president doubled down on his remarks at an impromptu press conference Tuesday.

+Trump's decision to end both councils, however, seemed to catch companies off-guard.
+The exodus from the manufacturing board continued even after Trump's tweet.

-The head of United Technologies Greg Hayes announced his resignation minutes after Trump's tweet.
-Before that, Campbell Soup Company CEO Denise Morrison announced her departure, specifically citing the president's controversial remarks at Trump Tower a day earlier.
+The head of United Technologies Greg Hayes announced his resignation minutes after the president's announcement.

+And minutes before Trump's tweet, Campbell Soup Company CEO Denise Morrison announced her departure, specifically citing the president's controversial remarks at Trump Tower a day earlier.

 She said in a statement: "Racism and murder are unequivocally reprehensible and are not morally equivalent to anything else that happened in Charlottesville.
 I believe the President should have been – and still needs to be – unambiguous on that point.
 Following yesterday’s remarks from the President, I cannot remain on the Manufacturing Jobs Initiative."